 (d) Any reason that requires closure of the investigation.

-(4) The OER may submit a summary of its written findings and conclusions to the Commission if no resolution is reached.
+(4) The CAD may submit a summary of its written findings and conclusions to the Commission if no resolution is reached.

 (5) The summary of written findings and conclusions shall be treated as an appeal under COMAR 20.32(M).

-D. OER may require that a customer submit a written inquiry to expedite investigation of a dispute.
+D. CAD may require that a customer submit a written inquiry to expedite investigation of a dispute.

 E. A written inquiry shall include: